Woazim/imaGL/Readme.md

 ## About

-imaGL is a lightweight C++ library that simplify reading image file for OpenGL applications.
+imaGL is a lightweight C++ library that simplifies reading image file for OpenGL applications.

 The following example shows how to use it in your client application: